r-owen/toika_loom_server/README.md

       * The pattern display will show the new pick in the center row, with a dotted box around it.
         (But if you are only changing the repeat number, the box will be solid.)

-    * Advance to the next pick by pressing the loom's pedal or the "PICK" button on the loom's control panel.
+    * Advance to the next pick by pressing the loom's pedal.
       Until you advance to the next pick, you can request a different jump (in case you got it wrong the first time) or cancel the jump in several ways: